+256 704347452 info@paradiseadventurevacations.com

 Predators and Threats

-Safari Tip: When on safari and spotting leopards, look for what appears to be a short branch (moving slightly) hanging down from a large limb of a tree, this is how the leopard positions its tail when resting.
+Safari Tip: When on safari and spotting leopards, look for what appears to be a short branch (moving slightly) hanging down from a large limb of tree, this is how the leopard positions its tail when resting.